 Explore our Ambassador Program

 The VBP Ambassador Program began in 2020 and supported by the New Jersey Council for the Humanities, an independent non-profit organization and state partner of the National Endowment for the Humanities.
 This is a volunteer-based role to help VBP connect with local communities and to shape and amplify the narrative of the Vietnamese diaspora.
-Recruiting for the next cohort will begin in Summer of 2021.
+Recruiting for the Summer 2021 cohort is now open!
+Click here for details.